scottmains/pokersociety/README.md

 #### Database for group chat:

 Firebase is used on a separate account under Zaid Jaria.
 For running it from scratch you might want to make new firebase account - enable sign in with email/password in the authentication section - then change the api key in the register.jsx file.

+#### Setting up Server and Database from scratch.

+Currently the project is linked to the api hosted on heroku.
+If the user wanted to host it all on localhost they would need to follow these steps:

+1) Create a MongoDB account.
+2) https://cloud.mongodb.com/ You should be able to see your database presumably called Cluster0.
+Click connect-> connect your application -> Node.js 4.0 or later and then copy the link it gives you.
+3) Paste the link in the .env file next to "DB_CONNECT".
+You will have to replace "password" in the link to the password you have chosen.
+4) You should now be able to connect locally with localhost.
+We now need to change the client-side code so that it connects to the localhost api rather than heroku.
+5) go to client/src/api/axios.js and replace the BASE_URL with http://localhost:5000/.

+It should now run okay